Brooklyn Heights: Libraries

 The Brooklyn Public Library (BPL)'s Brooklyn Heights branch is located at 286 Cadman Plaza West.
 The branch was formerly located at 280 Cadman Plaza West, which was shared with the Business & Career Library, but that site was sold to a developer and demolished.

 Brooklyn Heights' first library was founded in 1857 by the Mercantile Library Association of the City of Brooklyn.
 The first BPL branch in the neighborhood, the Montague Street branch, was opened in 1903.
 The Brooklyn Heights branch building at 280 Cadman Plaza West opened in 1962 and originally contained an auditorium and children's room.
 It was renovated and expanded from 1990 to 1993, and upon the completion of the renovation, the Brooklyn Heights branch shared the site with the Business & Career Library.
 In 2013, BPL announced its intent to sell 280 Cadman Plaza West, and as part of this announcement, the Business and Career Library's functions were relocated to BPL's Central Branch.
 BPL then sold the Brooklyn Heights branch to developer Hudson Companies.
 Hudson Companies then demolished the structure and replaced it with a 34-story condominium, which now contains the smaller library at its base.
 In the interim, the BPL branch moved to the temporary 109 Remsen Street location, until the new location was completed in 2022.

 Transportation

 Brooklyn Heights is serviced by numerous subway services, specifically the at High Street; the at Jay Street–MetroTech; the at Clark Street; and the at Borough Hall/Court Street.

 Although no bus routes actually stop in Brooklyn Heights, many MTA Regional Bus Operations bus routes are located nearby in Downtown Brooklyn.
 The also stops in Dumbo/Fulton Ferry, while the serve Cobble Hill.

 In June 2017, NYC Ferry's South Brooklyn route started stopping at Brooklyn Bridge Park Piers 1 and 6 in Brooklyn Heights.

+The Montague Street Tunnel of the R train, opened in 1920, runs under the street, crosses under the East River and connects to the Whitehall Street station.
+From 1849, Montague Street used to run from on top of the cliff all the way down to the waterfront connecting to the Montague Street ferry that ended in 1912 and the street — and its access to the river — was truncated in 1946 when the Brooklyn Queens Expressway.